What is Yangtze River Weather Like?

 Spring (March - May)

-In spring, the harsh cold weather fades along the banks of the Three Gorges, the once dark and gray mountains turn green, and trees begin to flower and the plum flowers in Wu Mountains are the most famous.
+In spring, the harsh cold weather fades and temperatures generally rise to 10-25°C (50-77℉) with fluctuations.
+There may be frequent alternations of cold and warm air.
+The once gloomy and gray mountains along the Three Gorges turn green, flowers begin to bloom and the plum flowers in Wu Mountains are the most famous.
 The spring rain is mild and the river breeze is gentle.
-At the end of May, you may feel a little bit hot but it won’t last long and is tolerable.
+At the end of May, you may feel a little bit hot but it is tolerable.

 |